jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

     )
 ```

-Initializes a `RexxUnicodeStringIndexer` instance for the UTF-8 string `string`.
+Initializes a `RexxUnicodeStringIndexer` instance with the UTF-8 string `string`.

 Storage limits can be specified when creating the indexer; by default, no limit is applied:

-- `codepointStorageLimit`
-- `graphemeStorageLimit`
-- `errorStorageLimit`
+- `codepointStorageLimit` determines how many codepoint indexes can be stored in the array `codepointIndexes`.
+- `graphemeStorageLimit` determines how many grapheme indexes can be stored in the array `graphemeIndexes`.
+- `errorStorageLimit` determines how many error messages can be stored in the array `errors`.

 End storage sizes can be specified when creating the indexer; by default, no end storage is allocated (0).

-- `endCodepointStorageSize`
-- `endGraphemeStorageSize`
-- `endErrorStorageSize`
+- `endCodepointStorageSize` determines how many codepoint indexes can be stored in the array `endCodepointIndexes`.
+- `endGraphemeStorageSize` determines how many grapheme indexes can be stored in the array `endGraphemeIndexes`.
+- `endErrorStorageSize` determines how many error messages can be stored in the array `endErrors`.

 The storage limits and end storage sizes allow fine-tuning of memory usage.

-They determine how many codepoint, grapheme, and error indexes are stored in the indexer..
+End storage is useful when storage is limited;
+it allows sparse storage, where only the starting and ending indexes are stored.

 There is nothing wrong with specifying an end storage size without specifying the corresponding storage limit, but doing so creates a redundant storage allocation.